 ‘It will generate a return, it will protect the capital and will invest in the island.’

-Mr Hooper also suggested that the part of the NI Fund could be invested in the short term in health services to bring them into a sustainable financial position.
+Mr Hooper also suggested that part of the NI Fund could be invested in the short term in health services to bring them into a sustainable financial position.

 But Speaker Juan Watterson warned against such a move.
 He said: ‘I can see it happening here - the NI Fund will be used to prop up revenue spending and that’s something I just cannot countenance.’